MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 ## System requirements

-Prior to implementing the Exchange Users Integration Pack, you must install and configure the following listed softwares.
+Prior to implementing the Exchange Users Integration Pack, you must install and configure the following listed software.
 For more information on how to install and configure Orchestrator and the Exchange Users Integration Pack, see the respective product documentation.

 ::: moniker range="<=sc-orch-2019"